ttkorhonen/e3pages/docs/kb/training/workbook/3_module_versions.md

 ## Check the version of a module

-Let's see what our current version of *StreamDevice* is (pay attention to the current working directory!):
+Let us see what our current version of *StreamDevice* is (pay attention to the current working directory!):

 ```console
 [iocuser@host:e3-stream]$ cd StreamDevice